skius/grabapl/grabapl/problems-testcases.md

    recurse, we must already know the abstract values that will change.
    * This is bad user experience, but let's try it for now.

+Also, we need to tell the user why something doesn't work.

 [//]: # (TODO: make this better user experience.)

+### Examples
+See meeting notes gdoc.

 ## Merging query branch abstract states after the query - Edge Order
 *Assuming we make edge order a thing*, we must consider the specific edge order of a common